ToniWonKanobi/theoveranalyzed.net/posts/2015/4/9/reading-books-becoming-steve-jobs-and-pixar.md

 ***

-Thankfully, the new biography "[Becoming Steve Jobs](http://www.amazon.com/dp/0385347405/?tag=theov0c-20)" by Brent Schlender and Rick Tetzeli might just be the motivation I need.
+Thankfully, the new biography "[Becoming Steve Jobs][amazon]" by Brent Schlender and Rick Tetzeli might just be the motivation I need.

-When I need to pass the time, my go-to apps are what they have been for years: Instagram, [Tweetbot](https://itunes.apple.com/us/app/tweetbot-3-for-twitter-iphone/id722294701?mt=8&at=1l3vx9s), and [Reeder](https://itunes.apple.com/us/app/reeder-2/id697846300?mt=8&at=1l3vx9s).
+When I need to pass the time, my go-to apps are what they have been for years: Instagram, [Tweetbot][apple], and [Reeder][apple 2].
 The former for absolute time-wasting, and the latter two for browsing my feeds for things to read.
-I save articles I want to read to [Instapaper](https://itunes.apple.com/us/app/instapaper/id288545208?mt=8&at=1l3vx9s), so that I can read them later, with stripped-down and clean formatting.[^th]
+I save articles I want to read to [Instapaper][apple 3], so that I can read them later, with stripped-down and clean formatting.[^th]

-Historically, when I've gone through my whole [Instapaper](https://www.instapaper.com/p/toniwonkanobi) queue, I might launch an indie game and truly veg-out.
+Historically, when I've gone through my whole [Instapaper][instapaper] queue, I might launch an indie game and truly veg-out.
 Or if I have an article saved to Instapaper that I want to write about, I might do that instead.

 <figure>
 	<img src="http://d.pr/i/1hDH9+" alt="games" width="50%" />